Oghma-Infinium/Ascensio/README.md

 ## Introduction

-Ascensio is a comprehensive visual overhaul, providing very minimal gameplay tweaks in favor of an expansive graphical package.
+Ascensio is a comprehensive visual overhaul, providing very minimal gameplay tweaks in favor of an expansive graphical package for you to build upon.

 The full modlist can be viewed [here](LINK).